 Getting the HPV vaccine from your GP

-If you're over 18 and believe the HPV vaccine could be beneficial, you can ask your GP.
-They can prescribe the vaccine.
+If you're over 18 and believe the HPV vaccine could be helpful, you can discuss this with your GP.
+They may prescribe the vaccine for you.

 How the HPV vaccine is given

 A nurse or doctor gives the vaccine as an injection in your upper arm.
 Staff from your local Health and Social Care Trust give the vaccinations if you’re in school.

 Where the injection is given in the arm, the side effects are: